 For example.
 Starting January 1, 2020, California will begin enacting Assembly Bill No. 1906.
 The new law states that all connected device manufacturers must equip them with a “reasonable security feature or features that are appropriate to the nature and function of the device, appropriate to the information it may collect, contain, or transmit, and designed to protect the device and any information contained therein from unauthorized access, destruction, use, modification, or disclosure, as specified.”
 2020 will see the enactment of more of these proposed bills as well as some brand new proposals.

 Did you notice more fake emails this year from people claiming to be someone else?
 Just as people have wised up and cracked down on phishing emails, phishing companies have gotten smarter about their deception.
 They are able to collect far more private information, such as our browsing habits, our location, even the names of people close to us.

 And much worse, their phishing tactics are no longer exclusive to email.
-Now, phishing via SMS and phone calls are growing in popularity.
-Based on a report by AIG, phishing is the top cyber insurance claim, accounting for almost one quarter of all claims.
+Now, phishing via SMS and phone calls is growing in popularity.
+Based on a report by AIG, phishing is the top cyber insurance claim, accounting for almost one-quarter of all claims.

 Biometrics and “Passwordless” Authentication

 In 2013, Apple introduced Touch ID, a smartphone unlocking mechanism that relied on reading the user’s fingerprint.
 In 2017, they added Face ID, a similar feature this time relying on facial recognition.
 And in 2019, more companies are beginning to implement some form of biometric or “passwordless authentication.”